Another exciting release for ShareGate today, and one that I’m especially happy to share.

 - Ways to help you reorganize and restructure SharePoint for Office 365 (flattening large site collections into multiple site collections or converting subsites into site collections, for example)

-What do you think of the newest features in ShareGate Desktop?
+What do you think of the newest features in ShareGate?
 What should we work on next?
 Let us know in the comments or tweet us @sharegatetools!